jenrichmond/RLadiesSydneyBirthday/README.md

 This repository contains slides and materials from the RLadies Sydney Birthday lightning talk event July 31 2019.

+Co-founder Lisa Williams kicked off the night with a [recap](https://github.com/jenrichmond/RLadiesSydneyBirthday/blob/master/slides_code/year%20in%20review.pptx).
+It has been a busy year.

 See our [speaker line up here](https://jenrichmond.github.io/RLadiesSydneyBirthday/#1)

 Slides for Sarah's [talk about useRconf](http://bit.ly/RLadies-Birthday) here